 Precautions Before Buying Solar Panels For Camping Fridges

 Solar panels are not one hundred percent effective all the time as there are a lot of variables that can affect their performance.
-These variables can be dreadful as they can make your energy production estimate lower than expected, making your energy budget all wrong.
+These variables can be problematic as they can make your energy production estimate lower than expected, disrupting your energy planning.

 You should always take into account these variables and compensate them accordingly.
 Below, we list the few variables that you will need to consider to maximize the performance of your solar panel so that you will account for these deficiencies in doing your energy audit.